selwynpolit/d9book/book/forms.md

 }
 ```

 Notice that we are checking the `$iwantarray` variable which is set in the `submitSelectIam()` as shown below.
 I pull the value from the iam select dropdown, look up all the possible values for iwant and populate them in an indexed array.
-It isndexed by nid which is important later.
+It indexed by nid which is important later.

 ```php
 /**